 You hear it all the time.
 “Content marketing is king.
 Content marketing is the new SEO.
 Content marketing is the only marketing.”
 It might be hyperbole, but content marketing is here to stay.

-It pays to know what content marketers do; how they fit into a web presence management team.
+It pays to know what content marketers do; how they fit into a marketing team.
 What keeps them up at night?

 A content marketer’s job is so much more than a periodic blog post with a flashy title.
 A content marketer is responsible for an editorial calendar that can include case studies, research, tweets, blogs, videos, white papers, checklists, infographics, emails, letters, webinars, presentation, web copy, and plenty of other creative forms of communication.